 Some experts say that people who experience migraines should avoid caffeine and certain medications, in addition to following a healthy lifestyle.

-You might like to read our article on caffeine and migraine to form your own opinion on that.
+My article on caffeine and migraine will help you to form your own opinion on that.
 The great caffeine debate!

 Common triggers, such as fatigue or stress can increase the frequency and even the severity of the attacks.

 Make the attempt to avoid as many of your triggers as possible.
 I know you can't control the weather, or your hormones, but stress is a killer!
 It affects our bodies in so many ways.
 With the busy fast paced lifestyle we have today, it is hard to avoid stress.
 But you can learn new ways to change how you deal with the stress.